-Prevention is key!
-While outside walking, hiking, playing sports, gardening, or relaxing, please be aware of Lyme disease.
+While outside walking, hiking, playing sports, gardening or relaxing, please be aware of ticks.
+Enjoy the outdoors safely by using these PREVENTION TIPS to minimize your risk of Lyme disease and tick borne diseases.

 - Create a tick free zone around your house